 Think about all the images we’re bombarded with everyday via smartphones, computers, television, bus posters, billboards, and more.

 It simply isn’t true that you can’t judge a book by its cover.
-Maybe you shouldn’t, but you most certainly can judge its quality by how well it is designed.
 Your book cover is advertising for your book.
 It needs to have immediate appeal to your target audience; it needs to tweak their interest in a split second.

 The cover consists of three elements: front, spine and back.
 The front cover and spine should provide instant visual appeal.
 Clarity and simplicity are key elements.ver

 The back cover is an opportunity to pique the reader’s interest, and usually includes a synopsis of the book, the author’s photo, and some third-party comments (reviews) of the book.